HL7/davinci-crd/input/pagecontent/hooks.md

 <div markdown="1" class="new-content">

-CRD servers SHALL, at minimum, offer configuration options for each type of card they support (with a code corresponding to the <a href="ValueSet-cardType.html">CRD Card Types</a> ValueSet and a type of 'boolean', where setting the flag to false will result in the server not returning any cards of the specified type.
+CRD servers **SHALL**, at minimum, offer configuration options for each type of card they support (with a code corresponding to the <a href="ValueSet-cardType.html">CRD Card Types</a> ValueSet and a type of 'boolean', where setting the flag to false will result in the server not returning any cards of the specified type.
 This allows CRD clients to control what types of cards they wish to receive at all, or to receive in particular workflow contexts or for certain users.

 <p>
 Also, the binding on the 'code' element is new